Abhinandan-Khurana/ARP_Spoofer/README.md

 <hr>

 ### NOTE: On your LINUX system before executing the ARP Spoofer, you need to enable PORT FORWARDING.
-(Also you need to install scapy module on your system)
+(Also, you need to install scapy module on your system)
 ### USE THIS COMMAND TO DO THAT -->